-In accordance with SFAS 123R, we established a deferred tax benefit on certain share-based awards associated with our share-based compensation plans, including nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
-For qualified stock options, we record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
-For the three and six months ended December 31, 2005, the effective tax rate was negatively affected by the impact of accounting required for share-based compensation as determined in accordance with SFAS 123R.
+In accordance with SFAS 123R, we recognize tax benefit upon expensing certain share-based awards associated with our share-based compensation plans, including nonqualified stock options and deferred stock unit awards, but under current accounting standards we cannot recognize tax benefit currently for those share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
+For qualified stock options that vested after our adoption of SFAS 123R, we recognize tax benefit only in the period when disqualifying dispositions of the underlying stock occur, and for qualified stock options that vested prior to our adoption of SFAS 123R, the tax benefit is recorded directly to additional paid-in capital.
+For the three and nine months ended March 31, 2006, the effective tax rate was negatively affected by the impact of accounting required for share-based compensation as determined in accordance with SFAS 123R.

 On October 22, 2004, the American Jobs Creation Act of 2004 (the "Act") was signed into law.
 The Act creates a temporary incentive for U.S. corporations to repatriate accumulated income earned abroad by providing an 85% dividends received deduction for certain dividends from controlled foreign corporations, resulting in an approximate 5.25% federal tax rate on the repatriated earnings.
 To qualify for the deduction, the earnings must be reinvested in the United States pursuant to a domestic reinvestment plan established by our chief executive officer and approved by our board of directors.
 Certain other criteria in the Act must be satisfied as well.
-We have until the end of our fiscal year ending June 2006 to make a qualifying repatriation of foreign earnings, and prior to the end of this fiscal year, we will evaluate whether we will repatriate foreign earnings under the provisions of the Act.
-Our tax rate does not reflect any one-time impact that may result from the repatriation of permanently reinvested offshore earnings under the Act.
+We have until the end of this fiscal year to make a qualifying repatriation of foreign earnings, and are currently evaluating whether we will repatriate foreign earnings under the provisions of the Act.
+Our estimate of the amount we may repatriate under the Act ranges from \$0 to \$42 million.
+If we do repatriate earnings under the provisions of the Act, our effective tax rate for the last quarter of this fiscal year could be materially adversely affected.